-El GrecoCategory: Articles
+El GrecoCategory: Spanish Culture

 The city of Toledo, Spain, capital of the Autonomous Community of Castile-La Mancha, has a long and storied history that, according to historians, dates back to at least Roman times, perhaps even earlier.
 During this long and impressive history, there have been many famous people who have called Toledo home, but perhaps none is more renowned than the artist born as Domenikos Theotokopoulos, better known as El Greco.

 Born sometime in 1541, El Greco, a nickname which translates literally to “The Greek,” was a painter, sculptor and architect of the Spanish Renaissance.
 He was born in Crete, which at the time of his birth was part of the Republic of Venice, and the hub of Post-Byzantine art.
 He was given his nickname as a reference to his Greek heritage, although normally he signed all of his paintings with his full birth name, written in Greek letters, and often adding the word “Cretan” to the end of his signature.